donaldlab/OSPREY3/doc/content/documentation/main/code/_index.md

 +++
-title = "API Reference"
+title = "Code Reference"
 weight = 1
 +++

-Welcome to Osprey's API documentation
+Welcome to Osprey's code documentation

 This documentation is automatically generated from the source code and its comments.